 6 steps to create a mentally healthy and vibrant workplace

 So, it’s easy to understand why you might not feel like you have the time to think about your own wellbeing let alone the wellbeing of your employees or your co-workers.
-However, understanding how the people in your business are coping with both life and work pressures is just as important as paying your suppliers every week or doing a stocktake.
+But knowing how people are coping with both work and life pressures is just as important as paying your suppliers or ticking off your to-do list.

-45% of Australians experience a mental health problem at least once in their lifetime.
+- 45% of Australians experience a mental health problem at least once in their lifetime, according to a national study of mental health and wellbeing.

-In 2022, 52% of serious mental stress claims in Australia were because of work-related issues.
+- In 2022, Safe Work Australia found that 52% of serious mental stress claims in Australia were because of work-related issues.
 These issues included harassment, bullying, work pressure and occupational violence.

-Poor workplace wellbeing affects workers’ mental health and productivity, costing our economy up to $22.5 billion a year.
-Asking a colleague ‘R U OK?’ may begin a conversation that not only helps them but also helps build a healthy workplace.
+- Poor workplace wellbeing affects workers’ mental health and productivity, costing our economy up to $22.5 billion a year.

 You can help your workplace ‘AMP’ up an understanding of stress by encouraging your people to: